Editor Note: This post was originally published on Sep 16 2018 and Updated on 15 July 2020 to give you more comprehensive information.

 12. The Yam Dwar

-Yam Dwar is one of the most prominent destinations in the Kailash Manasarovar Yatra which is situated in Tarboche which is 30 minutes drive from Darchen.
+Yam Dwar is one of the most prominent destinations in the Kailash Manasarovar Yatra which is situated in Tarboche 30 minutes drive from Darchen.

 The meaning of Yam Dwar is “The Gateway of God of Death”.
 It is also known as Chorten Kang Ngyi which means two legged stupas in Tibet.
 Yam Dwar is more associated with heaven and the soul.